TalentCLEF/talentclef/content/en/docs/_index.md

     weight: 20
 ---

-{{< alert color="warning" >}}<i class="fas fa-exclamation-triangle"></i> The deadline for submitting your Working Notes is **4th June**!
-Please make sure to submit your Working Notes via [EasyChair for CLEF2025](https://easychair.org/my/conference?conf=clef2025).
-Don’t miss the deadline to ensure your work is included in the official CLEF 2025 proceedings!
-[Here](https://drive.google.com/file/d/1C-n8-F6GmKIlP1Ng1I-xAlJjbkJ__0lV/view?usp=drive_link) you can find the guidelines to upload your work!
+{{< alert color="warning" >}}<i class="fas fa-exclamation-triangle"></i> The schedule for the **TalentCLEF Workshop at CLEF 2025** is now available!
+You can view the full program [here](/talentclef/docs/talentclef-2025/workshop/workshop_schedule).
+For details about the overall CLEF 2025 schedule, please check the official programme [here](https://clef2025.clef-initiative.eu/index.php?page=Pages/programme.html).
+Don't forget to [register for the conference](https://clef2025.clef-initiative.eu/index.php?page=Pages/registrationConference.html) to secure your participation.
+We look forward to seeing you at CLEF 2025!
 {{< /alert >}}

 ### Current task schedule